ippas/ifpan-nalepa-smog/README.md

 ![](heatmap-two-way-ANOVA-treatment.effect.png)

-- after performing two-way ANOVA, filters genes with fdr < 0.05 for group effect
+- after performing two-way ANOVA, filters genes with fdr < 0.05 for group effect, then creates a heatmap for genes for which p-value < 0.05 from the group effect
--

 ![](heatmap-second-stage-ANOVA-treatment.effect.png)

+- For the resulting four lists of genes, it downoloads information from databases: WikiPahtway_2021_Human, KEGG_2021_Human, GO_Biological_Process_2021, GO_Molecular_Function_2018, Descartes_Cell_Types_and_Tissue_2021.
+The data is saved according to:

 - loads the [gene-markers.tsv]() with a marker genes
 - for makrer genes performs statistics with correction of fdr on p-value from the interaction of group effect and treatment effect